Apply to AIM-HI Cohort 5

 Thank you for your interest in AIM-HI as you pursue professional development in innovation.
-The Kelly Johnson Joint All-Domain Innovation Center (KJJADIC) is sponsoring the next two sessions with AIM-HI Cohort 4 in January 2023 and AIM-HI Cohort 5 beginning in April 2023.
+The Kelly Johnson Joint All-Domain Innovation Center (KJJADIC) is sponsoring the next session AIM-HI Cohort 5 beginning in May 2023.
 As AIM-HI gains exposure and recognition with innovation success, the competitive demand for the 25 slots in each cohort is critical transformational innovation success.
 The KJJADIC seeks talented and motivated applicants committed to establish and develop their personal innovation journeys.
 AIM-HI will prioritize significant emphasis on supervisor/commander “buy in” for AIM-HI cohort applicant to model and exemplify the leadership acceptance of innovation for the future.
 Participants should have their commander’s support as they devote three (3) week of concentrated in-resident TDY sessions for instruction as well as 5-8 hours per week during the remainder of the program for virtual team events, personal study, and team innovation projects.

 As part of the application process, supervisors will be asked for their support and endorsement as well as funding for up to three TDY’s for in-resident participation for each member.
 We believe that developing innovation through select individuals in AIM-HI is a critical investment for developing a Wing or Squadron innovation capability.
 Individual applicants should first gain support from your chain-of-command with explicit unit support.

 Schedule and time commitment:

 (a) Prework: Self-paced readings and videos (innovation fundamentals), iGenome analysis, and platform familiarization.

 (b) In-Residence Jumpstart Week: Concentrated week of instruction, team formation, breakout sessions, creative exercises, and industry engagements.